alexandrosfloros/Offline-Encrypted-Database/README.md

 ## Accounts

 An account can be created by selecting an appropriate username and password, and clicking on the "Register" button.
-Upon registering, the user will be logged in and able to access their account's interface.
+Upon registering, the user is logged in and able to access their account's profile.
 Alternatively, they may login to an existing account by inserting the right credentials and clicking on the "Login" button.

 ## User Interface